Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Numerical experiments

-Tables \ref{tab:monotonicity1} and \ref{tab:convexity1} show that Tests (i), (ii) and (iii) exhibit a comparable behaviour in terms of empirical power, with a slightly better performance of Tests (ii) and (iii).
-Indeed, their behaviours are comparable because the three selection methods for the set of non-knots tend to give very similar results under $H_1$ leading to similar approximations of the limiting distribution of the test statistic.
-On the other hand, Test (iv) outperforms the other tests for some alternatives, reaching high empirical power already for small sample sizes.
-In Table \ref{tab:convexity1} we see that under the Binomial alternatives it reaches 100\% power already for $n=100$.
-Moreover, as a general remark, all the proposed testing procedures are shown to be consistent, i.e.\ the empirical power increases to 1 as $n$ increases.
+Table \ref{tab:monotonicity1} shows that Tests (i) and (ii) achieve a smaller empirical power than Test (iii) under several fixed alternative hypotheses when testing for monotonicity, while Table \ref{tab:convexity1} shows that the performances become comparable when testing for convexity.
+Moreover, it is worth noticing that when testing for convexity under some alternatives, Test (iv) achieves a better performance than the other tests, reaching high empirical power already for small sample sizes.
+For instance, in Table \ref{tab:convexity1} we see that under the Binomial alternatives it reaches 100\% power already for $n=100$.
+Despite this advantage in terms of power, we point out that Test (iv) is much more computationally intensive and more complex to be implemented.
+As a general remark, all the proposed testing procedures are shown to be consistent, i.e.\ the proportion of rejections under fixed alternatives increases to 1 as $n$ increases.